 By having the ability to create a sustainable and happy frugal living lifestyle means being able to build the nest egg to cover your lifestyle expenses and become financially independent.
 Financial Independence is another word for Freedom.

-On the Leisure Freak, Smart Frugal Balanced Living Tips page I have detailed a number ideas to save money on your essential frugal living expenses which includes:
+On the Leisure Freak, Smart Frugal Balanced Living Tips page I have detailed a number of tips to save money on your essential frugal living expenses which includes:

 - Home (shelter)

-On this page I just want to list non-essential money-saving examples for non-essential frugal living expenses.
+On this page I want to share some money-saving examples for non-essential frugal living expenses.

 Frugal Living Saves Money Creates Wealth – Put into action.